What is the Medill-Northwestern Journalism Institute?

 If I enroll does that guarantee I will be admitted next year as a Northwestern undergraduate?

-No. But on average, about 25 percent of the students return to Northwestern University the following year.
-In 2018-19, nearly 90 former Medill cherubs were enrolled as Northwestern undergraduates (first year through senior year).
-They comprised a little more than one percent of the university’s entire undergraduate student body.
+No. The admission process for the undergraduate program is totally separate.
+But on average, about 25 percent of the students return to Northwestern University the following year.
+In 2023-24, nearly 120 former Medill cherubs are enrolled as Northwestern undergraduates (first year through senior year).
+They comprised about 1 1/2 percent of the university’s entire undergraduate student body.

 How much does the program cost?

-$5,900, which includes tuition, room and board, health service fees (but not hospital insurance), field trips and group events.
+$5,000 for the four weeks, which includes tuition, room and board, field trips and group events.
 Transportation to and from campus and personal expenses are not included.

 Is financial aid available?

-Yes.
-The program expects to award up to $100,000 in financial aid and scholarships.
+Definitely.
+The program has $100,000 in financial aid and scholarships available for 2024.
 Financial aid is need-based, but there is no set income level necessary to qualify.
 The program has six named scholarships.
 Students applying for financial aid are automatically considered for a named scholarship, most of which are given on the basis of need.
-These are the named scholarships:
+Here are the named scholarships: